Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Discussion and conclusions

-Our reference simulation ($R0$) is based on the initialization from \citeA{Nakamura_2018}, which demonstrated good quantitative agreement between a virtual spacecraft probe in the simulation and MMS measurements.
-However, the particle energization in their work did not reproduce the observed energy distributions from MMS3, showing a shift along the $x$-axis, i.e.\ energy, due to initial temperatures being too low compared to our final simulation ($R7$).
-Estimating the upstream plasma conditions is challenging, as the MMS spacecraft crossed the electron diffusion region along the outflow direction, limiting information about the background plasma.
-Therefore, we initialized the temperature values with a different approach and used a Maxwellian approximation to fit the observations, as shown in Figure~\ref{fig:E_variations}d) and e).
-The simulated ion and electron energies are consistent with observations, broadly retrieving the correct ranges for the nonthermal populations.
+Our reference simulation ($R0$) is based on the initialization from \citet{Nakamura_2018}; that work demonstrated good quantitative agreement in fluid quantities between a virtual spacecraft probe and MMS measurements.
+Here, we focused on particle energization, which, however, for $R0$ did not reproduce the observed energy distributions from MMS3 well.
+A much better agreement was obtained by estimating the upstream temperatures more accurately, as we did in our final simulation ($R7$).
+Inferring the upstream plasma conditions from observations is challenging, as the MMS spacecraft crossed the electron diffusion region along the outflow direction, limiting information about the background plasma.
+Therefore, we initialized the temperature values with a different approach and used a Maxwellian approximation to fit the thermal core of the observed distributions, as is shown in Figure~\ref{fig:E_comparison}.
+The simulated ion and electron energies in $R7$ are consistent with observations, broadly retrieving the correct ranges for the nonthermal populations.
+However, we note that the actual upstream temperatures may be lower than our estimates, since MMS likely encountered plasma already influenced by reconnection.
+Carefully calibrating the upstream conditions away from the reconnection region using more observational data will be the subject of future work.